The Shaw Movies (1957-1983)

 - Sir Run Run Shaw, Signature, January 1981

 Capturing the imagination of millions, films bearing the "SB" trademark ranged from epic spectaculars to modern drama.
-Behind this wide variety of product were the immensely talented team from Shaw Studio who laboured around the clock to manufacture their dreams.
+Behind this wide variety of product were the immensely talented team from Run Run Shaw’s Studio in Hong Kong who laboured around the clock to manufacture their dreams.
 Working on a tight budget and tighter deadline, the dedicated production crew had an annual goal of over 40 films.
 Even with limited time, quality was never sacrificed and this was obvious when the annual international film awards rolled around.

 The studio had contracts with the largest roster of stars and directors in the East.